Apply by Aug. 10 to start classes Aug. 31! Start your no-fee application today.

 Practical, Relevant Skills

-Merrimack’s M.S.W. program focuses on access, equity, social and economic justice, as well as ethical and reflective practices.
+You’ll develop skills grounded in access, equity and social and economic justice, as well as ethical and reflective practice.

 Overview of Merrimack’s Master of Social Work